iotaledger/iota-wiki/tutorials/pages/send-shimmer-tokens-with-iota-sdk.md

 ## What's next?

-You now can create an account, generate addresses and transfer tokens.
+You can now create an account, generate addresses, and transfer tokens.
 Check out the [documentation](https://wiki.iota.org/shimmer/iota-sdk/welcome) to see what more you can do.
-Create some native tokens, non-fungible tokens (NFTs) and develop your own application!
+[Create native tokens](/iota-sdk/how-tos/native-tokens/create/), or [mint non-fungible tokens (NFTs)](/iota-sdk/how-tos/nfts/mint-nft/) and develop your application!
 Have fun and good luck!